 A record of attendance for each enrolled student is maintained in the Faculty Office.
-Absent days are documented on the Attendance Card with the student providing a signature for each absent day.
-The total absent days are documented on the permanent student record at the time of graduation.
-Each scheduled clinical and theory day consists of approximately seven and a half assigned hours.
+Absent days are documented in Canvas for each absent day.
+Each scheduled clinical and theory day consists of approximately five to seven and a half assigned hours.